 One could then classify the reduction by tensor structures and express this integrand in the above basis, i.e. finally in terms of master bubble integrals.

-Explicitly, we first decompose $\ell q_i=\frac{1}{2}[(\ell+q_i)^2-\ell^2-q_i^2]$, compute, and obtain reduction of triangle integrals with power $\ell^2$ into power $\ell^1$ type of a bubble and triangle integrals given in Appendix B and C, needed to evaluate complete tensor triangle integral (\ref{C.22}):
+Explicitly, we first decompose $\ell q_i=\frac{1}{2}[(\ell+q_i)^2-\ell^2-q_i^2]$, compute, and obtain reduction of triangle integrals with power $\ell^2$ into power $\ell^1$ type of bubble and triangle integrals given in appendix B and C, needed to evaluate the complete tensor triangle integral (\ref{C.22}):

 with shorthand notation $\int\frac{d^3\ell}{(2\pi)^3}\to\int$.
-In the above (\ref{C.24}-\ref{C.26}) necessary bubble $I^\mu_2$ and triangle $I^\mu_3$ types of integrals with $\ell^\mu$ in numerator can be evaluated using results for vector bubble being ill-defined but not divergent (\ref{B.41}), and vector triangle integrals (\ref{C.12},\ref{C.20}), which all have well defined commutative limit, respectively.
+In the above (\ref{C.24})-(\ref{C.26}) necessary bubble $I^\mu_2$ and triangle $I^\mu_3$ types of integrals with $\ell^\mu$ in numerator can be evaluated by using results for vector bubble (being not well-defined but certainly not divergent (\ref{B.41})), and by using vector triangle integrals (\ref{C.12}),(\ref{C.20}), which all have well-defined commutative limit, respectively.